-MLBA supports the belief that all people should be treated with dignity and respect and have the same opportunities, regardless of their sexual orientation or gender identity.
-When key issues of concern to the LGBT community arise, the board of directors will discuss and vote on policy initiatives that uphold fairness and justice.
-Policy decisions are determined by the board of directors majority vote.
+The MLBA supports the belief that all people should be treated with dignity and respect and have the same opportunities, regardless of their sexual orientation or gender identity.
+When key issues of concern to the LGBTQ+ community arise, the board of directors will discuss and vote on policy initiatives that uphold fairness and justice.
+Policy decisions are determined by a majority vote of the board of directors.

 Message to Our Members: June 5, 2018